AlthaysConcept/Snippets/README.md

 # Snippets
 Snippets for visual studio

-Replace your VisualStudion Code Snippets by this repo
+Replace your VisualStudio Code Snippets by this repo

 #### HTML Snippets